 View details Rungu headrest

-View details Kuba neck support
+View details Kuba back support

 Prestigious African sculpture aimed at enhancing the status of its user, an expression of African art, this headrest monoxyle or even "support of dream" constitutes, for the tribes of Kenya and Uganda, a pillow to preserve, during sleep, the elaborate headdresses.
 Among the Turkana, they are offered to the future wife as a wedding vow, and returned to the man in case of refusal.
 Among the Pokot established in the region from Lake Turkana to Lake Baringo, it is the present which marks the ceremonies of the passage to adulthood or even a reward for a victory during a conflict.
 Headrests frequently take the stylized form of an animal, cattle being of utmost importance to the pastoralist tribes of East Africa.
 Smooth patina.
 Cracks and minor abrasions.